YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. parsed-literal::
    R[EAD][:tvexpr] glvn|*glvn|glvn#intexpr|strlit|fcc[,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * A subscripted or unsubscripted global or local variable name specifies a variable into which to store the input; the variable does not have to exist prior to the READ; if the variable does exist prior to the READ, the READ replaces its old value.
 * For fixed format files, READ X always read WIDTH characters.
 * For VARIABLE or STREAM format files, READ X reads up to WIDTH characters, stopping if a line terminator or end of file is found first.
 * When an asterisk (*) immediately precedes the variable name, READ accepts one character of input and places the ASCII code for that character in the variable.
-* When a number sign (#) and a non-zero integer expression immediately follow the variable name, the integer expression determines the maximum number of characters accepted as input to the read; such reads terminate when YottaDB/GT.M reads the number of characters specified by the integer expression or a terminator in the input stream, whichever occurs first.
+* When a number sign (#) and a non-zero integer expression immediately follow the variable name, the integer expression determines the maximum number of characters accepted as input to the read; such reads terminate when YottaDB reads the number of characters specified by the integer expression or a terminator in the input stream, whichever occurs first.
-* To provide a concise means of issuing prompts, YottaDB/GT.M sends string literal and format control character (!,?intexpr,#) arguments of a READ to the current device as if they were arguments of a WRITE.
+* To provide a concise means of issuing prompts, YottaDB sends string literal and format control character (!,?intexpr,#) arguments of a READ to the current device as if they were arguments of a WRITE.
 * An indirection operator and an expression atom evaluating to a list of one or more READ arguments form a legal argument for a READ.

-The maximum length of the input string is the smaller of the device buffer size limitation or the YottaDB/GT.M maximum string size (1,048,576 bytes).
-If a record is longer than the maximum record length, YottaDB/GT.M returns the record piece by piece during sequential reads, for devices that allow it.
+The maximum length of the input string is the smaller of the device buffer size limitation or the YottaDB maximum string size (1,048,576 bytes).
+If a record is longer than the maximum record length, YottaDB returns the record piece by piece during sequential reads, for devices that allow it.

 When a string literal appears as an argument to a READ, M writes the literal to the current device.
 String literals appear as READ arguments to serve as prompts for input.
-YottaDB/GT.M does not permit expression arguments on a READ to act as prompts.
+YottaDB does not permit expression arguments on a READ to act as prompts.
 Variable prompts must appear as arguments to a WRITE.
-If a variable appears as an argument to a READ, YottaDB/GT.M always interprets it as input, never as output.
+If a variable appears as an argument to a READ, YottaDB always interprets it as input, never as output.
 This facility is used mostly with terminal I/O.

 The READ commands adjust $X and $Y, based on the length of the input read.